cobaltpngsituation/cobaltpngsituation/README.md

 ###

-As an adult, I appreciate being left out of drama that doesn't involve me
+⟢ as an adult, pls leave me out of drama that doesn't involve me

-Don't associate me with my friends, please.
-I don't know everything they do/say
+⟢ don't associate me with my friends, pls. idk or agree with everything they do/say

-I believe my OCs are alive, feel their own things, have their own interests, etc. Certain OCs don't like getting touched w/o permission, so please respect this
+⟢ i believe my ocs are alive in my mind, feel their own things, have their own boundaries & interests, etc. certain ocs don't like getting touched w/o permission, so pls respect that.

-I don't accept friend requests right away, as I'd like to get to know you more first
+⟢ i don't accept friend requests right away as i'd like to get to know you more, first.

-I don't interact first due to shyness and social awkwardness

-I have a typing quirk, replacing S with Z. If it bothers you, please tell me, and I'll stop using it
+⟢ i replace S with Z as a typing quirk. if it bothers you, pls tell me and i'll stop

-If I'm bothering you or did something wrong, please tell me
+⟢ if i'm bothering you or did smth wrong, pls tell me

-I incorporate tone indicators/tags when I feel they're necessary
+⟢ i incorporate tone indicators/tags when i feel they're necessary

 ![](https://file.garden/Z0TC-0mCggxGeVLO/Zombie%20dividerr.png)</details>